-- 1. Computer-Based Skills the student will complete written assignments using the word processor and MS-Project software. - 2.
-Communication Skills the student will exhibit a mastery of both written and oral skills in completion and presentation of the assigned projects. - 3.
+- 1. Computer-Based Skills the student will complete written assignments using MS-Word and MS-Excel. - 2.
+Communication Skills the student will exhibit a mastery of both written and oral skills in completion of the assigned projects. - 3.
 Interpersonal Skills the student will interact in class discussion regarding project management. - 4.
 Problem Solving (Critical Thinking) the student will use conceptual thinking to analyze and make decisions based on knowledge and facts regarding project management. - 5.
 Ethical Issues in Decision Making and Behavior the student will gain an appreciation of the ethics of project management through examination of various processes. - 6.
-Personal Accountability for Achievement the student will complete the projects at the time designated by the instructor. - 7.
+Personal Accountability for Achievement the student will complete the assigned quizzes, exams, discussion questions, and homework assignments at the time designated by the instructor. - 7.
 Competence in Project Management - a.
 Understand the importance of applying these methodologies and tools in the four distinct stages in the project's life cycle.
 The conceptualization, planning, execution, and termination phases. - b.
 Identify and analyze factors for successful projects, as well as reasons for failure based on specific case studies in the context of effective risk management. - c.
 Students will discuss from their perspective complex management situations and facts from their own life experiences.